-As a collective in an accent towards novelty, art bridges the gaps that language leaves.
-We birth solutions to our woes through the creative expression of individuals who pause long enough to hear the call.
+As a collective in an accent towards novelty art bridges the gaps that language leaves.
+I feel that the hive-mind produces solutions to our problems through the creative expression of any individual who pauses long enough to hear.
 Anything else in my mind is speculation.
 I have re-wrote my statement enough times to learn that my biggest mistake has been to be concrete in my views and processes.
 My art has become about curiosity.
 Each painting is a dive into a particular observation hoping to visually explain what I fall so short on linguistically.

-The fields that drive my curiosity most are synchronicity, perspective, and that curiously interactive force that lies just beyond where logic can take us.
-I do not know for sure that we will ever grasp it, but I feel it imperative to try.
+The fields that drive my curiosity most are synchronicity, perception, and that curiously interactive structure that lie just beneath it all.
+I have come to learn it is impossible to fully grasp it, but I feel it imperative to try.

-As for why I do it… I truly do not know yet.
+As for why I paint… I truly do not know yet.

 I left Mississippi in 2010.
 After traveling the western states I was led to finish my art teaching degree from the University of Utah in 2015.
 Landing in Portland after graduating, I discovered visionary art and have been trying to scratch that itch ever since.